|Joining Method||Tongue & Groove|

 |Underfloor Heating||Not Suitable|

-Our Brimham Bramble Oak 150 x 18mm - product code SO1036 - has been very popular since its recent introduction.
+Our Brimham Bramble Oak 150 x 18mm has remained a very popular product.

 Furthermore, here at Luxury Flooring we would strongly advise a ‘brushed’ product if you have small children and/or pets.
 The brushed markings make it hard to notice any scratches/marks, which are bound to occur over time.